hxt-tg/CudaMLP/README.md

 # CudaMLP
 A MLP implementation on multicore processors with Cuda.
-For final assignment of multi-core processors course.

 ## Test dataset